What happens on a jury?

 After the trial

 Most jurors leave court feeling a sense of achievement.
 However, it is also common to feel detached or confused after facing the intensity of the courtroom and being confined to a jury room with a group of strangers.
+It’s also possible that during a trial, you may see or hear things that cause you distress.

 If you need to talk to a counsellor or psychologist after the trial, a jury support program is available.
 You receive information about this service at the end of the trial.
+If required, you can gain access to this information prior to the completion of the trial.